 This self-guided village-based tour is a great way to explore the Dolomites with flexibility and comfort.
 The Dolomites are fantastic… Italian, Austrian, and ancient Ladin cultures intermingle peacefully in the small, scattered villages in this mountainous region, and hiking trails range from easy, meandering routes to challenging via ferrata climbs.
 This tour explores the Val Gardena and Alta Badia regions, two of the loveliest and most traditional valleys in the Dolomites.

 Your gateway to this Dolomites tour is Bolzano, a beautiful small city filled with plazas and museums, home of the famous Ötzi iceman, and a pleasant Tyrolean ambiance.
 From Bolzano, you’ll take a private shuttle to the village of St. Ulrich, also known by its Ladin name of Ortisei, for 3 nights.
 Ortisei is a charming village in the heart of the very traditional Val Gardena, with a pedestrian-only village core and miles of hiking trails radiating in every direction.
 Then you’ll cross a pass to Corvara in the nearby Alta Badia region, again with numerous wonderful hiking options.
-The standard tour includes very nice and central 3-star hotels in Ortisei and Corvara, while the deluxe tour upgrades you to great 4-star hotels, luxurious yet casual, with pool and spa, and great food.
-You won’t want to leave!
-Luxurious 5-star hotels are also an option… please ask if you are interested.
+The standard tour includes very nice and central 3-star hotels in Ortisei and Corvara, while the deluxe upgrades luxurious 4 and 5-star hotels are also an option… please ask if you are interested.

 Your typical day starts with a delicious buffet breakfast at your hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.
 As a village-based tour, you’ll be returning to your hotel each night, and it will be easy to to long or shorter hikes… whatever you wish.